askui/askui-dev-docs/docs/versioned_docs/version-0.16.0/askui-studio/03-All-Integrations/04-mongodb.md

 ## Usage Example

-First we want to insert some testdata into our database.
+First we want to insert some test data into our database.
 In this example just two labels for buttons.
 But it can be anything you would normally store in a MongoDB.

 :::note
-> 💡If you already have testdata in your database you can skip this step.
+> 💡If you already have test data in your database you can skip this step.
 :::

 ```typescript